Qatar travel guide

 Passport/Visa Note :

 Visitors should have tickets and documents for return or onward travel and sufficient funds to cover their stay.
-If on a tourist visa, visitors should have proof of confirmed hotel reservation and a minimum of USD 1,400 or a credit card.
+If on a tourist visa, visitors should have proof of confirmed hotel reservation and sufficient funds or a credit card.
 If holding a visa for Oman an additional visa for Qatar is not required (however, travellers are not allowed to depart to a third country).
 All visitors staying in Qatar for more than one month need to obtain a Residence Permit after arrival.
 The government of Qatar does not accept temporary passports.
 It is highly recommended that passports have at least six months validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Travel Health :